mortinp/ant-tasks-backend/README.md

 This packages set up an environment for executing ANT tasks in a chained way (i.e. tasks depend on each other).

 Each task belong to one category.
 Categories specify the main action its tasks execute and correspond to one step in an auto-build process.
-For example, we could have the category 'javac-compile', to which tasks 'javac' (compile Java code with javac) or 'gcc' (compile C code with gcc) may belong.
+For example, we could have the category 'compile', to which tasks 'javac-compile' (compile Java code with javac) or 'gcc-compile' (compile C code with gcc) may belong.

 The following are the categories currently defined and its tasks:
 * export